anchpop/wise_mans_haskell/book.md

     ```

     Note that it's return type is not `IO ()`, it's `IO [a]`, so GHCi will attempt to print its output.
 That's what `[(),(),()]` is at the bottom.
 It's output is the output of all the IO actions in the list.

+    I didn't write the type signature for `sequence` because it's a little intimidating, but you're welcome to take a look at it yourself with `:t`.

 ## Project 1 - A Text Adventure Game